 - 32.4 total hours avoided monthly

 - 50.0% of meetings avoided

 - $58,320 in cost avoided annually

-As you jump into the new week, start by reflecting on the communication styles you’ve enabled and count your attending meetings.
-Think for a second, and ask yourself, am I needed in this meeting?
-Are there meetings my supervisor and I both attend that I could pick up to make his life or her life a little bit easier?
+As you jump into the new week, start by reflecting on the communication styles you’ve enabled, and count the meetings you’re attending each week.
+Think for a second, and ask yourself, “Am I needed in this meeting?
+Are there meetings my supervisor and I both attend that I could pick up to make his life or her life a little bit easier?”

 Hi, I’m Peter Nichol, Data Science CIO.
 Have a great week!